 (1) The Housing Element, Section III, of the Nassau County Comprehensive Plan (NCCP) limits public expenditures in areas identified as subject to repetitive damage from previous disasters.
-This policy is monitored and evaluated to determine how well it is working in accordance with Appendix C, NCCP
+This policy is monitored and evaluated to determine how well it is working in accordance with Appendix C, NCCP (2) The Coastal Management Element, Section V, of the NCCP outlines policy to ensure the protection of critical facilities and reducing to essential levels the construction of County Facilities in Coastal High Hazard Areas (CHHA).

-- (2) The Coastal Management Element, Section V, of the NCCP outlines policy to ensure the protection of critical facilities and reducing to essential levels the construction of County Facilities in Coastal High Hazard Areas (CHHA). - (3) The Coastal Management Element, Section V, of the NCCP outlines policy relating to the removal and relocation of damaged and vulnerable structures. - (4) The Housing Element, Section III, of the NCCP outlines policy that eliminates development in hazard prone areas. - (5) The Housing Element, Section III, of the NCCP outlines policy that regulates non-conforming land uses, particularly those in areas subject to sustained damage from disasters. - (6) The Sanitary/Sewage/Solid Waste/Drainage/PW/NGW Element, Section IV, of the NCCP outlines policy that regulates land use, flood plains, non-point source storm water run-off, and the design and location of sanitary sewer and septic tanks in hazard-prone areas, pursuant to Rule 9J-5.012(3)(b)5, F.A.C. - (7) The Conservation Element, Section IV, of the NCCP outlines policy that regulates watershed alteration. - (8) The Coastal Management Element, Section V, of the NCCP outlines policy that the county shall require, through land development regulations, that redevelopment plans within the CHHA include reduced densities and the minimization of public facilities and expenditures to a level no greater than that necessary to support land uses in the effected areas as shown on the Future Land Use Map. - (9) The Coastal Management Element, Section V, of the NCCP requires that all new construction within the CHHA will be required to meet 9J-5.0055(2)(c) F.A.C. for concurrence - (10) The Coastal Management Element, Section V, of the NCCP outlines policy that requires the county to review its Zoning Code and Subdivision Regulations and make required revisions to control development on the barrier island in a manner that will reduce vulnerability to hurricane forces. - (11) The Nassau County Code does not currently outline policy that addresses repetitively damaged and vulnerable residential and commercial structures.
-This will be included in the new state wide 2001 building code revisions through the mitigation process. - (12) The Nassau County Code outlines policy that addresses procedures for post storm reconstruction, such as building moratoria or special emergency permitting procedures.
+(3) The Coastal Management Element, Section V, of the NCCP outlines policy relating to the removal and relocation of damaged and vulnerable structures.

+(4) The Housing Element, Section III, of the NCCP outlines policy that eliminates development in hazard prone areas.

+(5) The Housing Element, Section III, of the NCCP outlines policy that regulates non-conforming land uses, particularly those in areas subject to sustained damage from disasters.

+(6) The Sanitary/Sewage/Solid Waste/Drainage/PW/NGW Element, Section IV, of the NCCP outlines policy that regulates land use, flood plains, non-point source storm water run-off, and the design and location of sanitary sewer and septic tanks in hazard-prone areas, pursuant to Rule 9J-5.012(3)(b)5, F.A.C.

+(7) The Conservation Element, Section IV, of the NCCP outlines policy that regulates watershed alteration.

+(8) The Coastal Management Element, Section V, of the NCCP outlines policy that the county shall require, through land development regulations, that redevelopment plans within the CHHA include reduced densities and the minimization of public facilities and expenditures to a level no greater than that necessary to support land uses in the effected areas as shown on the Future Land Use Map.

+(9) The Coastal Management Element, Section V, of the NCCP requires that all new construction within the CHHA will be required to meet 9J-5.0055(2)(c) F.A.C. for concurrence

+(10) The Coastal Management Element, Section V, of the NCCP outlines policy that requires the county to review its Zoning Code and Subdivision Regulations and make required revisions to control development on the barrier island in a manner that will reduce vulnerability to hurricane forces.

+(11) The Nassau County Code does not currently outline policy that addresses repetitively damaged and vulnerable residential and commercial structures.
+This will be included in the new state wide 2001 building code revisions through the mitigation process.

+(12) The Nassau County Code outlines policy that addresses procedures for post storm reconstruction, such as building moratoria or special emergency permitting procedures.

-- (13) Governmental applications for state and federal funding assistance may be reviewed by the Local Mitigation Working Group and the Office of Emergency Management for agreement with and direct support of local mitigation objectives.
-Applications will then be submitted to the Board of County Commissioners for review and approval. - (14) The Nassau County Board of County Commissioners approved the Local Mitigation Strategy contract on April 18th, 1998, and approved the formulation of the Local Mitigation Strategy Working Group on May 25th, 1998.
+(13) Governmental applications for state and federal funding assistance may be reviewed by the Local Mitigation Working Group and the Office of Emergency Management for agreement with and direct support of local mitigation objectives.
+Applications may then be submitted to the Board of County Commissioners for review and approval.

+(14) The Nassau County Board of County Commissioners approved the Local Mitigation Strategy contract on April 18th, 1998, and approved the formulation of the Local Mitigation Strategy Working Group on May 25th, 1998.
 The Working Group consists of elected officials, appointed members of county and municipality governments, members of the business community and its' infrastructure support, industry and members of the public sector.
-The Working Group is Chaired by a County Commissioner to direct mitigation initiatives and the Director of the Office of Emergency Management serves as the Vice-Chairman.
+The Working Group is Chaired by a County Commissioner and the Director of the Office of Emergency Management serves as the Vice-Chairman.